 Yawu–ni‡, would once again escape into the Kootenay River and the chase would go on.
 The chase would go on and on.
 Every time the war party thought they had Yawu–ni‡, cornered, Yawu–ni‡, would escape again.

 One day sitting on the river bank observing the chase was a wise old one named Kik̓um.
 Kik̓um told Na‰muq…in, you are wasting your time and energy chasing the monster.
 Why not use your size and strength and with one sweep of your arm, block the river from flowing into the lake and the next time the monster enters the lake you will have him trapped?
 Na‰muq…in took the advice of Kik̓um and did as he was told.
 The next time Yaw–unik̓entered the lake, he was trapped.

-Having successfully corralled Yaw–unik̓, a decision had to be made as to whom the honor of killing Yaw–unik̓would be bestowed upon.
-The honor was awarded to Yamakpa‰ (Red-headed Woodpecker).
+Having successfully corralled Yaw–unik̓, a decision had to be made as to whom the honour of killing Yaw–unik̓would be bestowed upon.
+The honour was awarded to Yamakpa‰ (Red-headed Woodpecker).

 When Yaw–unik̓was killed, he was taken ashore and butchered and distributed among the animals.
 There remained only the innards and bones.
 The ribs were scattered throughout the region and now form the Hoodoos seen throughout the area.

 Naⱡlmuq…in then took the white balloon-like organ, known as the swim bladder, and crumbled it into small pieces and scattered it in all directions saying,̓These will be the white race of people ̓.
 He then took the black ingredient from the inner side of the backbone, the kidney, and broke it into small pieces and scattered them in all directions declaring, ̓These will be the black race ̓.
 He then took the orange roe and threw the pieces in all directions saying, ̓These will be the yellow race of people ̓.